pocka/macana/docs/en/Internals/Glossary.md

 ## Document metadata

 Properties describing a *document* or a *document directory* required for generating a website.
-*Document metadata* consists of a *document name*, *document title*, and language of the document or the document directory.
+*Document metadata* consists of a *document name*, *document title*, whether the document is default document, and language of the document or the document directory.

 ## Document name